jonathanccalixto/rocket-ruby-sdk/README.md

 send.status
 ```

-## Development
+## Known issues

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+* Cover the gem with tests (I believe not something from another world)
+* Improve DSL SDK (It was based on a [php code](https://github.com/Rocket-System/php-sdk))

+So  ...

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rocket-ruby-sdk.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jonathanccalixto/rocket-ruby-sdk.